thuijskens/thuijskens.github.io/_draft/2017-10-07-feature-selection.md

 ---
 layout: post
-title: "Genetic feature selection"
+title: "Mutual information based feature selection"
 ---

 Although [model selection]() plays an important role in learning a signal from some input data, it is arguably even more important to give the algorithm the right input data.
 The first step for a data scientist, is to construct relevant features by doing appropriate feature engineering.
 The resulting data set, typically high-dimensional, can then be used as input for a statistical learner.

 Although we'd like to think of these learners as smart, and sophisticated, algorithms, they can fall into easy traps.
 A data scientist has to make the signal as easily identifiable as possible for the model to learn it.
 In practice, this means that **feature selection** is an important preprocessing step.
 Feature selections helps to zone in on the relevant variables in a data set, and can also help to eliminate collinear variables.
 It helps reduce the noise in the data set, and it helps the model pick up the relevant signals.

-## Filter and wrapper models
+## Filter models

 In the above setting, we typically have a high dimensional data matrix $$X \in \mathbb{R}^{n \times p}$$, a target variable $$y$$ (discrete or continuous).
 A feature selection algorithm will select a subset of $$k << p$$ columns, $$X_S \in \mathbb{R}^{n \times k}$$, that are most relevant to the target variable $$y$$.

-Typically, there are two approaches to feature selection:
+In general, we can divide feature selection algorithms as belonging to one of three classes:

 1. **Wrapper models** use learning algorithms on the original data $$X$$, and selects relevant features based on the (out-of-sample) performance of the learning algorithm.
+Training a random forest on the data $$(X, y)$$, and selecting relevant features based on the feature importances would be an example of a wrapper model.
 2. **Filter models** do not use a learning algorithm on the original data $$X$$, but only consider statistical characteristics of the input data.
+For example, we can select the features for which the correlation between the feature and the target variable exceeds a correlation threshold.

-An example of a wrapper model would be training a random forest on the data $$(X, y)$$, and selecting relevant features based on the feature importances.
-An example of a filter model would be selecting the features that have the highest correlation with the target $$y$$.
+3. **Embedded models** are a catch-all group of techniques which perform feature selection as part of the model construction process.
+The LASSO is an example of an embedded method.

 In this blog post I will focus on filter models, and in particular I'll look at filter models that use an entropy measure called **mutual information** to assess which features should be included in the reduced data set $$X_S$$.
 The resulting criterion results in an NP-hard optimisation problem, and I'll discuss several ways in which we can try to find optimal solutions to the problem.